Gumayusi: T1 (2018–2025)

-At the 2025 World Championship, Lee and T1 won their sixth Worlds title on November 9, 2025.
-He was named tournament MVP after the finals by Hall of Legends inductee Uzi.
+At the 2025 World Championship, Lee and T1 won their sixth Worlds title on November 9, 2025 after defeating KT Rolster with a close 3-2 win.
+He was named tournament MVP after the finals by Hall of Legends inductee Uzi due to his strong plays with Miss Fortune, Kalista and Varus.
+Gumayusi will receive two skins, one for winning with T1 and a prestige skin for receiving the MVP award.
+His choices are Miss Fortune and Yunara.
+He becomes the player with the second-most skins after Faker.

 On November 17, 2025, T1 announced that Gumayusi had left the team.

+Hanwha Life Esports (2026–present)

+On November 23, 2025, HLE announced that Gumayusi joined the team for the LCK 2026 season.